arosenfeld/immunedb/docs/getting_started_docker.rst

 Note you need not type the entire ``CONTAINER ID`` but just enough of it to uniquely identify the container.
 After running this, you will have a bash shell into the instance.
-AIRRDB is installed here.
+ImmuneDB is installed here.

-To get data, such as germlines and sequences, into the container, copy them into the host machine's ``~/airrdb/data`` directory.
+To get data, such as germlines and sequences, into the container, copy them into the host machine's ``~/immunedb/data`` directory.
 It will then be available in the Docker instance at ``~/data``.

 Advanced Configuration